veillette/physics-book/contents/ch7KineticEnergyAndTheWorkEnergyTheorem.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-The person in [Figure](#fig3) does work on the lawn mower.
+The person in [Figure 3](#fig3) does work on the lawn mower.
 Under what conditions would the mower gain energy?
 Under what conditions would it lose energy?

 ![A person pushing a lawn mower with a force F. Force is represented by a vector making an angle theta below the horizontal and distance moved by the mover is represented by vector d.
 The component of vector F along vector d is F cosine theta.
 Work done by the person, W, is equal to F d cosine theta.](../resources/Figure_08_02_04a.jpg)
 {: #fig3}